apache/skywalking-eyes/README.md

   excludes: # <23>
     - name: dependency-name # the same format as <19>
       version: dependency-version # the same format as <20>
+      recursive: true # whether to exclude all transitive dependencies brought by <dependency-name>, now only maven project supports this <24>
 ```

 1. The `header` section is configurations for source codes license header.
 If you have mutliple modules or packages in your project that have differing licenses, this section may contain a list of licenses: